Session 1

 Many people mistakenly believe that kindness doesn’t have a place at work, and they think that kind leaders & employees are weak, non-confrontational and non-accountable.
 Amer argues, based on research evidence and case studies, that when compassion and kindness are combined with strength and accountability, leaders can maximize their performance individually, for their teams and for their organizations.
 Supported by real-life examples, Amer shares specific take-home behaviors on applying kindness and accountability in everyday leadership situations.

-Amer Kaissi (“Ah-mer Ky-See”) is an-award winning Professor of Leadership at Trinity University in Texas.
+Amer Kaissi (“Ah-mer Ky-See”) is Leadership Keynote Speaker and an-award winning Professor of Leadership at Trinity University in Texas.

 He is also an executive coach and author of five books.

-He has spoken on leadership topics at more than 300 organizations and professional conferences.
+He has spoken on leadership topics at more than 300 organizations, leadership conferences, corporate events & retreats.

 He tries to read at least 65 books every year.
 He is an avid soccer fan, he loves to run, cook, and listen to 90’s music very loud in his car.